jgeller112/Disfluency_Ms/README.md

 ## Data

 - All data for this manuscript can be found in the OSF repo.
-The size of is much too large to store on Github.
+Large amounts of data and size of model obects is far too large to store on Github.

 # Reproducing the Manuscript